vgiraldi99/MADS-ML-Heart/README.md

 If you have sufficient space, do this:
 1. clone the repo
 2. Run `git lfs pull` to get the datafiles
-3. create your own private repo on github, copy your-repo-url
+3. create your own repo on github, copy your-repo-url
 4. in the cloned repo, change the remote url with `git remote set-url origin <your-repo-url>` such that you can push to your-repo-url
 5. use the `pyproject.toml` to install the dependencies.